BHSAI/GeDI/qt.md

     $ gedi -qt -cl -lr --bfile file --ld 0.1 1 10

 In this case, the inference becomes ridge regression (penalized linear regression).
-After each inference, the variance explained (R2 = corelation between fitted and actual phenotypes squared) will be printed.
+After each inference, the variance explained (R = corelation between fitted and actual phenotypes) will be printed.
+The p-value printed is for the null hypothesis of no association, calculated by the t-distribution assuming that phenotype values are normally distributed.
 The --pcut 1 option dictates all SNPs to be included.
 Otherwise, the linear regression IL p-value will be used to select SNPs for CL.

 Cross-validation is performed as in case-control data with the flag -pr: